Lucas Villafáñez: Alanyaspor

 On 23 January 2018, Turkish club Alanyaspor initially offered an €800,000 transfer fee to Panathinaikos for Villafáñez.
 The transfer offer involved two Greek internationals, Giorgos Tzavellas and Giannis Maniatis.
 According to various sources, the transfer could be set in the range of €1.1 million, with Villafáñez agreeing to a 2.5-year contract, with annual earnings levelled to €800,000 per year.
 After three days of negotiations, Panathinaikos agreed with Alanyaspor for a total transfer amount of €1.2 million.
 The financial struggling Greens will receive a net amount of €900,000, as Villafáñez ex-club Panetolikos retained a 10% resale rate, while from the total transfer amount Panathinaikos will cover his debt both to the player's rights from Independiente and his annual delayed salary.
 On 27 January 2018, two days after his arrival, he made his debut with the club as a starter in a 3–1 home win game against Alanyaspor.
 On 18 May 2018, in the last matchday of the season he scored his first goal with the club in a 3–2 home win game against Antalyaspor.

 Morelia

 On 3 July 2019, Monarcas Morelia presented Villafáñez as their new player.

 Return to Panathinaikos

-In July 2020, Villafáñez returned to the Greek giants Panathinaikos F.C. with a two year deal from Monarcas Morelia.
+In July 2020, Villafáñez returned to the Greek giants Panathinaikos F.C. with a two-year deal from Monarcas Morelia.

 International career

-Villafáñez was part of Sergio Batista's Argentina U-20 national team in 2010.
+Villafáñez was part of Sergio Batista's Argentina U20 in 2010.
 In 2011, he was selected to represent Argentina at the FIFA U-20 World Cup.
-Villafanez also, expressed his desire to play for Greece national football team, through his maternal great-grandfather, who was born in Piraeus.

-In 2014, Villafáñez started the procedure in order to claim the Greek citizenship, due to his great-grandfather who was from Piraeus, in order to be eligible for the Greece national football team.
+Villafanez also is of partial-Greek descent, expressed his desire to play for Greece, through his maternal great-grandfather, who was born in Piraeus.
+In 2014, Villafáñez started the procedure in order to claim the Greek citizenship.
 In December 2017, he was in the final stages for acquiring the citizenship and was to be available for the national team.